akkefa/Team-Norms/norms/leadership-vision.md

 - **Break Down the Vision into OKRs (Objectives and Key Results)**:
   - *Action*: Set quarterly OKRs that cascade from company goals to team/individual tasks.
 - **Communicate Relentlessly**: Repeat the vision in meetings, documentation, and 1:1s.

+### Developing a Vision

+- **Collaborative Process:** Involve the entire team to ensure diverse perspectives and full buy-in.
+- **Alignment with Organizational Goals:** Ensure the vision supports broader business objectives.
+- **Simplicity and Clarity:** Craft a vision that is easy to remember and communicate.

+### Communicating the Vision

+- **Storytelling:** Use narratives and examples to illustrate the vision’s real-world impact.
+- **Visual Reminders:** Incorporate the vision into the workspace through posters, dashboards, or internal communications.
+- **Consistent Messaging:** Reinforce the vision during meetings, project kick-offs, and one-on-one sessions.

+### Why Vision Matters

+- **Motivation:** Provides a shared purpose that inspires team members.
+- **Alignment:** Harmonizes efforts across roles and projects.
+- **Resilience:** Helps teams navigate challenges by reminding them of the larger goal.

 #### Books
 - *[Measure What Matters](https://www.whatmatters.com/)* by John Doerr (OKR framework).